-Pamplona Bullfight Tickets Included our Standard Packages
+Pamplona Bullfight Tickets Included With Our Standard Packages

 Pamplona bull fight tickets, a rich tradition during the festival, are part of your package, but we would like to set the correct expectation.
 The bulls do die during the fight, and the scene isn’t always well received by everyone.
 These events are deeply rooted in Spanish culture, and the crowd is traditionally boisterous and have a good time.
 Tickets are often very tough to come by, but are part of each one of our packages.